materialsproject/pymatgen/docs/pymatgen.util.md

 ### _class_ pymatgen.util.testing.PymatgenTest(methodName='runTest')
 Bases: `TestCase`

-Extends unittest.TestCase with functions (taken from numpy.testing.utils) that support the comparison of arrays.
+Extends unittest.TestCase with several assert methods for array and str comparison.

 Create an instance of the class that will use the named test method when executed.
 Raises a ValueError if the instance does